aidenmark/Java/README.md

 # Java
-This repository will serve as a collection of simple programs written in the Python language.
+This repository will serve as a collection of simple programs written in the Java language.
 Through this repo, I hope to showcase my continued growth with the language.